mathewmeconry/sqli-notme/Readme.md

 ## Vulnerability

-The application is vulnerable to SQLI on the note update endpoint.
+The application is vulnerable to blind SQLI on the note update endpoint `/api/note/update`.
 To make it a little harder:
 - sqlmap user-agent isn't allowed
 - default sqlmap exploit will override the flag